 Pilates Large Equipment

 To add cardio and weight bearing to an exercise routine, a cardio tramp which is low impact can be attached to a reformer.
 A jump board can also be attached for cardio and higher impact which can increase bone density.
-These are new additions to modern day Pilates and shouldn’t be done in place of the Pilates repertoire so carefully designed by Joseph Pilates.
+These are new additions to modern day Pilates and can be done alongside Pilates.

 This was named because Joseph Pilates believed it had all the accessories you could possibly need and it was big and comfortable.